populationgenomics/saige-tenk10k/README.md

 ### SAIGE-QTL parameters explanation

+Clarifying the reasoning behind the parameters / flags used to run SAIGE-QTL.
+Most of these are (or will be) included in the official [documentation](https://weizhou0.github.io/SAIGE-QTL-doc/).

 Fit null model ([step 1](https://weizhou0.github.io/SAIGE-QTL-doc/docs/step1.html)):

 * ```pheno_file```: path specifying the location of the phenotype covariate file described above (build during part 2 of the pipeline)